Last updated on March 21st, 2023 at 11:59 pm

 COTTON; POLYESTER; COTTON-WRAPPED POLYESTER: These are coarse threads (approximately size 40) used where extra strength is required for sewing of heavy vinyl, coating or upholstery fabrics.

-When buying thread for your project it is recommended that you select thread one shade darker than the fabric in order for it to blend in harmoniously.
+When buying thread for your project, select thread one shade darker than the fabric for it to blend in harmoniously.
 If the fabric is a plaid or multi-color print, select that color that is most dominant.

 About the author: Sarah J. Doyle is author of over 25 sewing, craft and how-to books, as well as author of online pattern making, sewing and craft classes.
-Visit LearnHowtoSew.com and ClothingContruction.com for more tips and how-to information.
-Copyright 2004-2014, Sarah J. Doyle.
+Visit LearnHowtoSew.com for more tips and how-to information on sewing and crafting.
+Copyright 2004-2023 Sarah J. Doyle.
 All Rights Reserved.